Swetha0311/ATAC-seq-Analysis-in-SMARCB1-Altered-Bladder-Cancer-Cells/README.md

-ATAC-seq Analysis in SMARCB1-Altered Bladder Cancer Cells
+"ATAC-seq Analysis in SMARCB1-Altered Bladder Cancer Cells"

-Overview
+"Overview"

 This repository contains the analysis workflow and results for studying chromatin accessibility changes in bladder cancer cells with SMARCB1 alterations using ATAC-seq data.
 The study aims to understand the impact of SMARCB1 on chromatin dynamics and its potential implications for cancer research and treatment.